 like a ferry landing gone dark

-at dawn the express entered the station unannounced
+at dawn the express entered the station

 Prague was all rain

-it was an inlaid·silver chest at the bottom of a lake
+it was an inlaid·silver chest at the bottom

 I opened it

-inside a young woman slept among glass birds
+inside a young woman slept among glass

 her hair straw·blond eyelashes blue